TurboGears/tgwebsite/src/index.rst

    (tg2env)$ paster setup-app development.ini
    (tg2env)$ paster serve development.ini

-Get started Learning TurboGears 2 by looking at our famous wiki tutorial.
+Get started Learning TurboGears 2 by looking at our famous `wiki tutorial`_.

-Follow on Google+ for the latest news
+Follow on `Google+`_ for the latest news.

 ############################################
  A new Generation in dynamic web frameworks